AdityaPrasad275/Attendance-verification-app/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request with a detailed description of your changes and their purpose.

+### Database Setup and Access (Coming Soon)
+The database setup and access instructions will be added to this section as the project progresses (that is, the database doesn't exist yet lol).
+Stay tuned for updates!

 P.S.
 Please don't be limited to just technical contribution outlined by plan, any contributions(technical or non-technical) are welcome and appreciated!
 Create a issue and freely discuss it!
 For eg, we can't have the name of the app to be 'Attendance verification app' right?... name suggestions are also welcome contributions :)
 ### Feedback and Support